1948 United States presidential election: Progressive Party nomination

+Wallace's support in polling fell from 11% in a January poll by Roper Center for Public Opinion Research to 6% by June and 4% by October.
+Wallace traveled over 55,000 miles during the campaign.
 The Wallace-Taylor ticket finished in fourth place in the election, winning 1,157,328 votes (2.4%).
-This was slightly less than the States' Rights Party, but the Progressive Party received no electoral votes.
+This was only slightly less than the States' Rights Party, but the Progressive Party received no electoral votes.